-But September 5, 1932 brought the first day of the new school year, and a category 5 hurricane.
-It destroyed most of the buildings on Green Turtle Cay, including the Curry family home.
+But September 5, 1932, the first day of the new school year for my grandmother and her sisters, brought a category 5 hurricane.
+It destroyed most of the buildings on Green Turtle Cay, including Herman and May Curry’s home.

-Herman and May were left to rebuild a house with nothing more than the materials they could salvage from the rubble.
-My grandmother remembered watching her mother pull on overalls and climb the steep roof to nail shingles.
+Herman and May were left to rebuild a home for their family with nothing more than the materials they could salvage from the rubble.
+My grandmother remembered watching Ma May pull on Pa Herman’s overalls and climb the steep roof to nail shingles.

 Even today, there are signs within the cottage of its humble heritage.
 The wall boards vary randomly in width and length.
 Strange notches in the kitchen ceiling beams serve no purpose in the current structure.
 And not surprisingly, the house is significantly smaller than its predecessor.

 Pa Herman passed away in 1958, and soon after, Ma May moved to Nassau to be near her daughters and grandchildren.
-After her death in 1984, the little house by the ferry sat empty most of the time and by the turn of the century, it was shuttered year-round.
+After her death in 1984, the little house by the ferry sat empty most of the time.
+By the turn of the century, it was shuttered year-round.

 That’s when our friends Mark and Caroljean Lowe stepped in to help.
 With the long-term fate of the house still up in the air, they offered to make some immediate repairs and protect it from further deterioration in the interim, while using it for their golf cart rental company – Kool Karts.
 We ‘ll always be grateful to Mark and Caroljean for seeing the cottage through those years of uncertainty.

 Finally, by 2012, the various family members were all in support of our offer to buy it, and Tom and I completed the purchase.
 We’re excited about continuing the restoration and returning the little cottage to the role of family home.
 Aside from the basics of modern comfort – electricity, water and air conditioning – our aim is to remain as true as possible to Pa Herman’s original construction.